 Political prisoners in the era of Ngwazi Hastings Kamuzu Banda were popular.
-As a life president, anyone that posed a threat to his dictatorship was an enemy of the nation.
+As a life president, anyone who posed a threat to his dictatorship was an enemy of the nation.
 Thus, many people were detained in prisons such as Mikuyu and Zomba without a chance of a trial.
 They were thrown in there to rot with no care in the world.
-While as a country, we celebrate those that fought the unjust system of Banda, such as Orton and Vera Chirwa, the Chipemberes, Chisizas, and more.
+As a country, we celebrate those who fought the unjust system of Banda, such as Orton and Vera Chirwa, the Chipemberes, Chisizas, and more.
 I have found that there are more who were impacted by the system but their stories have never been told.
 Such is a story of my uncle which, with his help, I have decided to share today.

 Let us go back in time, the year is 1991………

-It was the 19th of March, the hype of Martyr’s Day was just dying out and work back to normal.
+It was the 19th of March, and the hype of Martyr’s Day was just dying out and working back to normal.
 A young Scott sat at his desk writing internal invoices for the previous day’s requisitions.
 He had arrived early because as normal as the day seemed, he had received grave news from his wife’s village.
 His wife had lost her grandmother that morning.
 His aim for the day was to finish as much work as possible before he asked for leave to attend the burial.

 it hadn’t been long since the two had seen each other, however, both were excited to share some of the stories happening.
 Masankho was not stationed at the Police College in Zomba, he was a Sergeant working in the mail office at the National Police Headquarters in Area 30, Lilongwe.
 Each time they saw each other, they exchanged news of what was happening in their respective camps.
 If Masankho was in Zomba longer, they would share the news over packets of Chibuku at a tavern around the city.
 Such was their friendship.